adulau/foo.be/index.markdown

 My interest is mainly focus around elegant [computer science](https://www.cs.utexas.edu/users/EWD/transcriptions/EWD08xx/EWD896.html) "simple and surprisingly effective" as described by Edsger W. Dijkstra in [EWD896](https://www.cs.utexas.edu/users/EWD/transcriptions/EWD08xx/EWD896.html).
 I'm practically experimenting the model into [free software crafting](https://github.com/adulau/), information security and information representation.

-When I want to stay away from computers, I do [photography](https://flickr.com/photos/adulau) and tries to express some photographic feelings in a [photo blog](/photoblog/).
+When I want to stay away from computers, I do [photography](https://flickr.com/photos/adulau) and tries to express some photographic feelings in a [photo blog](/photoblog/) and [artistic works](https://www.instagram.com/alexandredulaunoy/).
 Facing the hard reality of biology and ecological system with [gardening](/cgi-bin/wiki.pl/GardeningStuff) is also one of my interest.

 ## Activities

-My day job is located in the information security field and especially in incident response and security research.
+My day job is located in the information security field and especially in incident response, threat intelligence and security research.

 Beside my day job, I'm also an intermittent security researcher in various organizations.
 Organizing a security conference called
 [hack.lu](https://2019.hack.lu/) (it's the 15th edition in 2019) and [lecturing in various universities](/cours/) about information security (like [An introduction to network forensic, system forensic, memory forensic and malware analysis](/cours/dess-20172018/)) are also part of my regular activities.